Testing Conditions for Candidates with Specific Additional Needs

 All reasonable efforts will be made to provide appropriate testing conditions for approved candidates.
 The aim is to ensure no due disadvantage is experienced, while at the same time ensuring that where testing conditions have been modified for a reason relating to a candidate’s individual requirements that an unfair advantage has not been created.
 The HPAT-Ulster Office may not be able to accommodate candidates who do not apply by the stated deadline.

 Applications will be processed after the deadline of 2 January 2019 and candidates will be notified of the outcome soon after.
+For conditions that occurred after the application deadline, please contact the HPAT-Ulster Office for advice.

 Note: There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.